olxbr/tag-or-commit-action/README.md

 Action to outputs tag or commit.

-Whith this you can use same variable to deploy om MRs, branchs and tags.
+With this you can use same variable to deploy on PRs, branches and tags.

 ### Usage